pavel-janicek/fitpub-android/README.md

 - **Maps** — osmdroid with OSM tiles for GPS track rendering.

 See `PLAN.md` for the current project status and roadmap.

+## Built with AI

+This project is developed with the help of an AI coding agent:
+[Cline](https://github.com/cline/cline), powered by the **ox-alpha** large language model.
+Code reviews, testing on device/emulator, and product decisions are done by a human; implementation, refactoring, and documentation drafts are produced by the agent in iterative sessions (see `PLAN.md` for the iteration plan).